 A Common Loon, the spirit of the Northwoods, lies low on its nest on a Minnesota Lake.
 Photo: Chris Wood

-Day 1: The tour begins this evening at our hotel near the Minneapolis-St. Paul International airport.
+Day 1: The tour begins at 6pm at our hotel near Minneapolis-St. Paul International airport.
 Night in Bloomington.

-Day 2: Starting in the Twin Cities allows us a morning to look for birds with more southern affinities—species that are pulled north along the Mississippi and Minnesota Rivers.
-The winding trails of Murphy-Hanrehan Regional Park present a wonderful opportunity to explore this rich southern-flavored avifauna with local specialties such as Red-shouldered Hawk, Acadian Flycatcher, Blue-gray Gnatcatcher, Wood Thrush, Blue-winged and Hooded Warblers—the latter known to breed nowhere else in the state—Eastern Towhee and Field Sparrow.
+Day 2: Starting in the Twin Cities allows us a morning to look for birds with more southern affinities - species that are pulled north along the Mississippi and Minnesota Rivers.
+The winding trails of Murphy-Hanrehan Regional Park present a wonderful opportunity to explore this rich southern-flavoured avifauna with local specialties such as Red-shouldered Hawk, Acadian Flycatcher, Blue-gray Gnatcatcher, Wood Thrush, Blue-winged and Hooded Warblers - the latter known to breed nowhere else in the state - Eastern Towhee and Field Sparrow.
 In recent years, Henslow’s Sparrow and Cerulean Warbler have been found in small numbers and we’ll hope to see both of these avian gems.
-A number of productive regional and county parks and nature centers throughout the greater Twin Cities area will give us additional options for birding before we leave in the afternoon for the Duluth-Superior area.
-Night in Superior.
+A number of productive regional and county parks and nature centres throughout the greater Twin Cities area will give us additional options for birding before we leave in the afternoon for Duluth.
+Night in Duluth.

 Days 3-4: The northwoods of Minnesota are comprised of a rich variety of habitats from jack pine stands to tamarack bogs, from spruce woodlands and alder swamps to hardwood forests, interspersed here and there with sedge meadows and cattail marshes.
 From our convenient location in the Twin Ports (Duluth and Superior) we’ll head out looking for such highly-prized species as Connecticut Warbler, Yellow-bellied Flycatcher and Great Gray Owl.